decentraland/single-sign-on/README.md

 It is still currently supported by the SSO webapp to keep support applications that have not yet migrated to V2.

-Handled messages have to follow the schema:
+Handled messages follow the schema:

 ```ts
 type ClientMessage = {